 Tribute wall Tribute cards can be downloaded here.
 A special Tribute Wall will be located at the event.
 Participants can choose to pin their tribute cards to the wall after their run or walk.

-Participant clothing will be placed in separate storage bays during the event should you wish to utilise this service.
+Participant clothing can be placed in separate storage bays during the event should you wish to use this service.
 Participants should attach their tear off strip from the bottom of their race number to their backpack or bag, by looping one end of the tag through the hole.
-Plastic bags will not be available at Bag Drop to store your clothing, therefore please try to bring your own, already labelled, to speed up the process.
+Plastic bags will not be available to store your clothing, therefore please try to bring your own, already labelled, to speed up the process.

 When you drop off your bag, a volunteer will write the bay number on your race number so you know where to collect your bag from post run/walk.
-You will need to keep your race number post event as proof to collect your clothing bag.
+Ensure to keep your race number post event as proof to collect your clothing bag.
 Mother’s Day Classic will take care, but not responsibility, for valuables that are lost or damaged.
 Bikes cannot be placed in the bag drop area – there will be a separate bike parking area.
 Please bring a lock.

 First Aid Medical personnel are located on the course and at the finish area.
 Please notify a marshal if you have any medical difficulties and they will call for assistance.